Suite Living - Ramsey

 Pros

-• pro Suite Living is one of the most caring facilities.
+• pro It is one of the most caring facilities.

-• pro The building is always clean and orderly.
+• pro The building is always clean and in order.

-• pro The staff rise to challenges and handle bumps in the road gracefully.
+• pro They rise to challenges and handle bumps in the road gracefully.

-• pro Families feel relieved to have found this community.
+• pro Families are relieved to have found this facility.

 Cons

-• pro Some staff members are not as warm and caring as others; the quality of care depends on the individual caregiver.
+• pro Some staff members are not as warm or caring as others.

-• pro The facility could not transport a resident to appointments, gave five days to find a new facility, and left the family in a bind and costing hundreds more than it should have.
+• pro The facility could not transport a high-risk resident to appointments, forcing the family to relocate and incur extra costs.

-• pro When someone dies, the management does not inform the other residents.
+• pro The management does not inform residents when someone dies.

 Review